nervosnetwork/rfcs/rfcs/0015-ckb-cryptoeconomics/0015-ckb-cryptoeconomics.md

 In the Nervos CKB, Store of Assets users want security of their assets; developers want more adoption, reflected in more assets preserved; miners want higher income and token holders want price appreciation of their tokens.
 Higher token price supports everyone's objective - the network would be more secure, miners get higher income, and token holders get better return.

 Aligning all participants' incentives allows the network to best harness network effects to grow its intrinsic value.
-It also produces a more cohesive community and makes the system less prune to governance challenges.
+It also produces a more cohesive community and makes the system less prone to governance challenges.

 ### Bootstrapping Network Effect and Network Growth